anti-censor/1984/README.md

 1. Catalog entities associated with censorship (left or right).
 2. Stop using/supporting these entities when and where practical.
+3. Leave poor reviews for these entities.
-3. Discover and/or design uncensored replacements.
+4. Discover and/or design uncensored replacements.
-4. Support non-technical friends and family in this transition.
+5. Support non-technical friends and family in this transition.

 ### Known Entities Associated with Censorship and Alternatives: